saturn597/mosaigraph/README.md

 Quick start
 =====================
-Say yo've decided on a "base image", i.e., the image you want your mosaic to look like when viewed as a whole.
-It is stored at `base_image_path`.
+Say you've decided on the image you want your mosaic to "look like."
+Call it the "base image" and store it at `base_image_path`.

-Say you also have a collection of "candidate images," i.e., images Mosaigraph can use as the pieces of the mosaic.
-Those images are stored in the directory `candidate_image_directory`.
+Say you also have a collection of images Mosaigraph can use as the pieces of the mosaic.
+Call them your "candidate images."
+They are stored in the directory `candidate_image_directory`.

-So how do you use Mosaigraph to make a mosaic?
-Just take two easy steps.
+You can produce a mosaic in two easy steps.

 **Step 1: Preprocess your candidate images**

-First, Mosaigraph needs to learn about your list of candidate images.
-We'll call this step "preprocessing."
-The following command tells Mosaigraph to preprocess your candidate images and save the results to a new file named `preprocessing_file`:
+To start, Mosaigraph needs to learn some things about your candidate images.
+We'll call this learning "preprocessing."

+A command like the following tells Mosaigraph to preprocess your candidate images and save what it learns to a new file named `preprocessing_file`:

 `python mosaigraph.py -P preprocessing_file -i candidate_image_directory`

 Mosaigraph will create `preprocessing_file` and will use it to save important data about your candidate images.

 If you have a lot of candidate images, this can take a while.
-However, once you've created your `preprocessing_file`, you'll be able to make as many mosaics as you want without doing the preprocessing step again (unless you want to use a different set of candidate images).
-You just have to reference that file.
+However, once you've created your `preprocessing_file`, you can use it to make as many mosaics as you want.
+You don't have to do the preprocessing step again (unless you want to use a different set of candidate images).

 **Step 2: Create the mosaic**

-Now, using the `preprocessing_file` you created above, create a mosaic with a command like this:
+Now, using the `preprocessing_file` you created above and the `base_image_path` you decided upon, create a mosaic with a command like this:

 `python mosaigraph.py base_image_path -p preprocessing_file [-o output_file] [-n number_of_pieces] [-u] [-w]`

 Flags/arguments in brackets are optional.

-Once that command is complete, Mosaigraph will try to display the mosaic using your system's image viewer.
+Once the mosaic is complete, Mosaigraph will try to open it in an image viewer.

-If an output file is specified (using `-o output_file`), Mosaigraph will also save the mosaic to that file.
-The file format depends on the extension you use.
-End the filename in ".jpg" for a jpg, etc. To ensure that your work gets saved, you should specify an output file.
+If an output file is specified (using `-o output_file`), Mosaigraph will save the mosaic to that file.
+The file format depends on the extension you use - end `output_file` with ".jpg" for a jpg, etc. To ensure that your work gets saved, you should specify an output file.

 Mosaics consist of about 500 pieces by default.
-You can specify a different number of pieces using the `-n` flag as above.
+You can specify a different number of pieces using the `-n` flag.
 Mosaigraph will try to get close to the specified number of pieces, though the actual number may differ slightly.

 Use `-u` to ensure that each piece is "unique," i.e., that a given candidate image won't be used more than once.

 Use `-w` to trigger "slow mode."
-In slow mode, Mosaigraph will take a lot longer to make a mosaic, but the result can look much better.
+In slow mode, Mosaigraph will take a lot longer to make a mosaic, but the result may look much better.

 More on preprocessing
 =====================